News-Center/news-kraken/README.md

 # Start the Services

-There are three ways to start the services:
+There are three ways to start the services (with all of them making suitable for prod and dev):

 1) Using your own `launch.bat` file (relevant for Frontend)
 2) Using `make`